NathanielInman/jugs/README.md

 - [Vite.js][7] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
 Moving from webpack to vite.js greatly decreased complexity and made starting projects **so** much easier!
-- Though [Pug][1] (formerly Jade,) has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of segments with partials.
 - From css to less to sass to [Stylus][2], it's been a long road with css pre-processors, but I finally found one that lets me drop all the redundant syntax and focus more on the design.
 I love my curly brace languages, but personally think that it gets in-between